 Place peat pellets in the individual cells of the seed starter kit and fill each cell with water.
 If you use warm water the plugs will absorb the water faster.

 Use a pencil or chopstick to break open the surface of the soil plugs and form a small indention for the seeds.
-About ¼” is deep enough.
-Drop 2 seeds into each indention.
+About ¼ inches is deep enough.
+Drop two seeds into each indention.
 Place the included cover over the seed starter kit to keep the seeds warm and retain moisture while they germinate.
 An adequate heat and light source are important.
-If you do not have a bright, sunny area in your home, you might consider an artificial light source.
+If you do not have a bright area in your home, you might consider an artificial light source.

 When your new seedlings begin to emerge and reach a height between 2 and 3 inches, you can remove the cover.
 Check the peat pellets every few days and water as needed to keep them moist.
 For average germination times, refer to the seed packet.